 I use this strategy when I’m really stuck in my head, and need to shake things loose.
 It’s surprisingly helpful!
 Of course there are tons of other tricks and strategies to help get your wheels turning or kickstart a journaling session when you don’t know where to start.
-These are the kinds of things we’ll be exploring this winter in Ignite - get on the list over here if you’re interested!

 3. How long should I write for?
 How much time is "enough" for one sitting?